hartwigmedical/hmftools/serve/README.md

 DoCM is used exclusively for known hotspot generation.
 The filtering is therefore tailored for hotspots:
  - Entries implying general codon mutations are removed.
- - Unusual notation for inframe deletions and insertions is removed.
+ - Unusual notations for inframe deletions and insertions are removed.
- - A small number of mutations don't exist on the transcript specified by DoCM and are removed.
+ - Mutations that don't exist on the transcript specified by DoCM are removed.

 ### iClusion Curation

 iClusion contributes to actionability only.
-SERVE configures every trail to B-level evidence with responsive direction.
+SERVE configures every trial to B-level evidence with responsive direction.
 SERVE only considers trials with one or more molecular inclusion criterium, and applies the following filtering and curation:
  - Mutations that are inconsistent with the Hartwig driver catalog are removed
- - Mutations that are detectable in DNA are removed.
+ - Mutations that are undetectable in DNA are removed.
 One example is "Expression" of a gene.

-Finally, similar to VICC, trials for which no DOIDs have been specified are rectified by SERVE.
+Finally, similar to VICC, cancer types for which no DOIDs have been specified get a DOID assigned by SERVE.

 ## Overview of the SERVE algorithm